-For "WC" and "DC" models:
+For "WC" and "LC" models:

-The 80-pin connector option is intended for use on drives that plug directly into a PCB or wall/bracket mounted connector in the host equipment.
-Installations with connectors on cables are not recommended.
+The 80 pin connector option is intended for use on drives that plug directly into a PCB or wall/bracket mounted connector in the host equipment.
+In such installations, all backplane wiring segments are subject to the electromagnetic concepts presented in Standard X3T10/1142D, section 6.
+For "WC" and "LC" model drives, installations with connectors on cables are not recommended.